Budget Caps

 $ convox budget cap raise myapp --monthly-cap-usd 500

-Raising monthly cap to 500.00 USD...
+Raising monthly cap for myapp...
 OK

 Reset and force-clear cooldown